Eurovision Song Contest 2021: Jury show issues

-During the jury show of the first semi-final, the Romanian, Ukrainian and Maltese delegations reported problems with their performances; most notably, Roxen was heard to be offbeat with the chorus of their song "Amnesia".
+During the jury show of the first semi-final, the Romanian, Ukrainian and Maltese delegations reported problems with their performances; most notably, Roxen was heard to be off-beat with the chorus of her song "Amnesia".
 The EBU later confirmed that in-ear monitoring issues had occurred and that all artists involved would be given a second chance to perform.
 No issues occurred during the second performances.

 During 's jury final performance, the rotating platform did not stop when it was supposed to, leading Senhit to have to jump from it while in motion.
 The Sammarinese delegation later filed a complaint, also claiming that all the camera shots were distorted due to these timing issues.
 The delegation offered to allow Senhit and Flo Rida to withdraw from the event, though they ultimately decided to stay.
 The contest's executive supervisor, Martin Österdahl, apologised to the delegation and reaffirmed that the issue would be addressed moving forward and that they would be protected to the highest degree.